Hrush Achemyan: Music

 In 2019, Achemyan released her debut single "Wish em Well" along with its music video uploaded on her YouTube channel.

 Personal life

 She resides in the Los Angeles, California area, where she operates her business.

-In 2020, Achemyan used her platform to raise awareness about the Nagorno Karabakh war between Armenia and Azerbaijan and called for international action to stop Azerbaijan from shelling civilian areas of Artsakh and urged international community to recognize Artsakh's independence.
+In 2020, Achemyan used her raise awareness about the Nagorno Karabakh war between Armenia and Azerbaijan and called for international action to stop Azerbaijan from shelling civilian areas of Artsakh and urged international community to recognize Artsakh's independence.
 A relative of hers from Armenia, Garik Achemyan, died in the war.